Adel-Hani-Saaed/ITI-Graduation-project-/README.md

 High-speed mode represents the state in which the vehicle is traveling at higher speeds, typically on highways or open roads.
 It includes the following features:

 #### Features:
--ACC (Adaptive Cruise Control): Similar to Low-Speed Mode, the vehicle can automatically adjust its speed to maintain a safe following distance from the vehicle ahead.
+- ACC (Adaptive Cruise Control): Similar to Low-Speed Mode, the vehicle can automatically adjust its speed to maintain a safe following distance from the vehicle ahead.
--AEB (Automated Emergency Braking): The system can automatically apply the brakes in emergency situations to prevent or mitigate collisions.
+- AEB (Automated Emergency Braking): The system can automatically apply the brakes in emergency situations to prevent or mitigate collisions.
--LKS (Lane Keeping Support): The system assists the driver in keeping the vehicle within its lane, providing steering support if necessary.
+- LKS (Lane Keeping Support): The system assists the driver in keeping the vehicle within its lane, providing steering support if necessary.
--LDW (Lane Departure Warning): The LDW feature provides a warning to the driver when the vehicle drifts out of its lane without signaling.
+- LDW (Lane Departure Warning): The LDW feature provides a warning to the driver when the vehicle drifts out of its lane without signaling.

 ## Presentation